Motspur Park, Kingston/Merton

 An interwar suburban locality situated on the south-eastern side of New Malden and best known for its past and present sports grounds

 The Mot family lived in this area in the 14th century and gave their name to a farm that lay west of the Beverley Brook.
 In 1627 the farm was called Motes Firs, a reference to the furze (gorse) that grew round about.
 It had become Motts Spur Farm by 1823, and was later Mosper Farm.
-The site of the farmhouse (which survived into the 1960s) is marked with a pin on the map below.
+The map below is centred on the site of the farmhouse (which survived into the 1960s).

 The railway line ran through the district in 1859 but no halt was provided here and only a few villas had appeared by the early 20th century.